 1888 Comedian DeWolf Hopper debuts his dramatic recitation of the poem Casey at the Bat at Wallack's Theatre.
 It becomes a cornerstone of his act for the next 40 years.

-1928 One of the great comedy classics of Broadway history opens today.
+1928 Opening night for one of the great comedy classics of Broadway history.
 The Front Page, Ben Hecht and Charles MacArthur's story of hard-bitten reporters covering the story of a lifetime, bows at the Times Square Theatre, with Osgood Perkins and Lee Tracy.

 1990 The Off-Off-Broadway gospel musical Smoke on the Mountain transfers to the Lamb's Theatre Off-Broadway.
 The comedy, conceived and directed by Alan Bailey and written by Connie Ray, contains religion-oriented music by various composers.
 The show stars Kevin Chamberlin, who goes on to be featured in Broadway shows such as Dirty Blonde, Seussical, and The Addams Family.

 1996 When Pigs Fly opens Off-Broadway, but Howard Crabtree (who conceived the revue) does not get to see it as he died of AIDS complications less than two months earlier.
 The musical revue with wild costumes, conceived by Crabtree and Mark Waldrop with music by Dick Gallagher, plays 334 performances at Off-Broadway's Douglas Fairbanks Theatre.

-1998 A new production of Ernest Thompson’s play, On Golden Pond opens at the Theatre at the Center in Indiana.
+1998 A new production of Ernest Thompson’s On Golden Pond opens at the Theatre at the Center in Indiana.
 Starring as the older couple who try to come to terms with their children and their lives, are Nanette Fabray and Art Kassul.
 The production runs through September 6.

 2003 Broadway, Off-Broadway, and many regional shows are canceled when a power blackout deprives most of the Northeast U.S. of electric power.